google/asylo/asylo/examples/grpc_server/README.md

 *   Loads the enclave, passing the address that the server will run on using the `server_address` extension of `EnclaveConfig`
-*   Keeps the server open for a configurable amount of time
+*   Enters the enclave to wait until either the shutdown RPC has been received or the timeout has expired
-*   Finalizes the enclave cleanly at the end of that time
+*   Finalizes the enclave cleanly

 This example implements the driver in [grpc_server_driver.cc](https://github.com/google/asylo/tree/master/asylo/examples/grpc_server/grpc_server_driver.cc).